-- pollinators for example, flies, beetles, night-flying moths and lizards - herbivores feed on leaves, branches and twigs for example, stick insects and scale insects - predators or parasites prey or feed on other invertebrates for example, native preying mantis - prey invertebrates are important sources of food for native lizards and birds such as morepork, kingfishers, fantails and grey warblers.

-To provide a healthy home for invertebrates, your bush remnant needs to have moist soil, shade, thick leaf litter, rotten wood, rocks, dead trees and a range of plants.
-To help encourage invertebrates in your bush:

-- control predators such as possums, rats, mice and hedgehogs - keep stock out so that you have a healthy forest floor.

-Skinks and geckos

-Native skinks and geckos are likely to return to, or increase in numbers in your bush block as a result of management actions such as sealing the edge and controlling animal pests.
+- Pollinators for example, flies, beetles and night-flying moths - Perbivores feed on leaves, branches and twigs for example, stick insects and scale insects - Predators or parasites prey or feed on other invertebrates for example, native preying mantis - Prey invertebrates are important sources of food for native lizards and birds such as morepork, kingfishers, fantails and grey warblers To provide a healthy home for invertebrates, your bush remnant needs to have moist soil, shade, thick leaf litter, rotten wood, rocks, dead trees and a range of plants.
+To help encourage invertebrates in your bush: - Control predators such as possums, rats, mice and hedgehogs - Keep stock out so that you have a healthy forest floor Skinks and geckos Native skinks and geckos are likely to return to, or increase in numbers in your bush block as a result of management actions such as sealing the edge and controlling animal pests.
 Like insects, skinks and geckos need a diverse range of "micro habitats" such as dead branches, good undergrowth and rocks.
 Don't tidy your bush block or remove dead branches!

-Check out the article listed on page 34 to find out more about these fascinating native creatures.
+Check out the article by Tony Whitaker listed on page 34 to find out more about these fascinating native creatures.